gopala-kr/Quantum-Dots/sustainability/README.md

 i.e. balance between emissions and emissions reductions
 - **Clean Energy Transition** :Shifting energy production away from sources that release GHG, to Clean sources like Nuclear power, hydro, wind and solar etc.
+- **Circular Economy** : Transforming full value chains to create a system in which waste is designed out entirely and the goal is net positivity—adding instead of extracting resources—through restorative models.

 ---------------------